 1 Using converstion rates of: butter 2.25; liquor 1.25; and powder 0.8.

 Since 2012, The Hershey Company, working through its suppliers, has been investing in additional interventions in farmer groups in Cote d'Ivoire and Ghana.

-As of December 31, 2019, 91% of the farm plots related to these groups in Cote d’Ivoire were mapped and 86% in Ghana.
+As of December 31, 2020, 83% of the farm plots related to these groups in Cote d’Ivoire were polygon mapped and 83% in Ghana.